What is Entity-Relationship Diagram (ERD)?

 What Is an ER Diagram?

-An entity-relationship diagram (also known as ERD) depicts the data model of a system (or its part) using entities that represent data types and relationships that define the dependencies between entities.
+An ERD diagram depicts the data model of a system (or its part) using entities that represent data types and relationships that define the dependencies between entities.
 The ER diagrams are used for designing database schemas.
-Entity attributes, primary and foreign keys are defined as a part of the diagram.
+Attributes, primary and foreign keys are defined as a part of the particular entities.

 ERD Elements and Symbols